ertancg/Comp304_Assignment1/Problem 4/README.md

-How to run Problem 4:
+How to run Problem 4:\n
-	1- Open terminal and swith your current directory to this one.
-	2- First run the make file by typing 'make' or 'make install' to the terminal.
+	1- Open terminal and swith your current directory to this one.\n 2- First run the make file by typing 'make' or 'make install' to the terminal.
 	3- The the compiled kernel module should be installed to the kernel.
 You have to have root permission to install or remove a kernel module.
 	4- Type 'sudo insmod my_module.ko' to terminal to install.